Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Reti Gambit

 In the Reti - named for Richard Reti, one of the founders of Hypermodernism - White combines the move Nf3 and the fianchetto of the king's-bishop with the flank blow c2-c4.
+Thus he is trying to attack the black center from the side.
+Pros: Positionally subtle; Long-term pressure; Cons: Lack of immediate pressure on Black; Less chances of a .

 Video:
 [![](https://tse4.mm.bing.net/th?id=OVP.twGgKAL8L_qwq7kM2By0pQHgFo&pid=Api)](https://www.youtube.com/watch?v=R1fFb-1QUX8)